We are excited to be partnering with the Carolina Dance Collaborative! Classes are offered at several of our YMCA of Greenville locations!

 As part of Carolina Dance Collaborative's mission to offer dance to anyone regardless of ability to pay, we offer Scholarships for those dancers in need.
 This year's scholarships have been made possible by the Scansource Foundation and individual contributions.
 CDC will be accepting applications at the beginning of the spring session.
 Application can be found HERE.

 Please don’t hesitate to contact us today!

-Session Dates: Jan 11-Mar 22 *All classes take place at the Prisma Health Family YMCA
+Session Dates: Spring Mini Session Begins April 11th! *All Classes at the Prisma Health Family YMCA location.*